geier/pycarddav/README.rst

 - *pyCardDAV* can only use one addressbook resource at the moment
 - *pyCardDAV* is read-only for now
-- *pyCardDAV* is only tested against davical
+- *pyCardDAV* is only tested against davical and owncloud/sabredav
 - **Warning** your password is stored in cleartext in the config file

 Installation